ru22-14/beauty-boutique/README.md

 # Credits
 ### Boutique Ado
-This project is inspired by the Code Institute's "Boutique Ado" Walk-through Project.
+This project is build with the help of the Code Institute's "Boutique Ado" Walk-through Project.

 ### Favourites App
 To create Favourites app i took help from here: